Table of Contents

 Is Treatment Necessary for a Stye?

-On average, a stye goes away within two to five days.
+On average, a stye goes away within three to five days.
 To promote healing and alleviate some of the discomfort, there are several home methods you can try.
 Use these properly and treat the affected eye gently, so the stye does not become further irritated.

 Try the following home treatment methods: